Jpx3/OpenProtocol/README.md

 #### For servers
-Less performance required by simulation-based anticheats + fewer false positives, more customizations for players, fewer cheaters and significantly less bandwidth.
+Less performance required by simulation-based anticheats + fewer false positives, more customizations for players, fewer cheaters and significantly less bandwidth usage.

 ### Implementation

 #### For clients
+Forge mod?

 #### For servers